 58. Dixieland

 Dixieland originated in the United States during the early 20th century, particularly in New Orleans, Louisiana.
-It is characterized by lively and improvised ensemble playing, often featuring a front line of trumpet, clarinet, and trombone, supported by a rhythm section of piano, banjo, drums, and double bass.
+It is characterized by lively and improvised playing, often featuring a front line of trumpet, clarinet, and trombone, supported by a rhythm section of piano, banjo, drums, and double bass.
 Dixieland is known for its energetic rhythms, collective improvisation, and traditional jazz melodies.

 59. Swing